|

 kingdom and priests serving our God, and they will reign on earth."

-overlook your work and the love that you showed for his sake in serving the
+will not overlook your work and the love that you showed for his sake in

-together with all those who in every place call on the name of our Lord Jesus
+saints, together with all those who in every place call on the name of our Lord

-stood at the altar; he was given a great quantity of incense to offer with the
+and stood at the altar; he was given a great quantity of incense to offer with

-prayers of all the saints on the golden altar that is before the throne."
+the prayers of all the saints on the golden altar that is before the

 saints."